mellinoe/veldrid-docs/articles/implementation/opengl.md

 OpenGL has a very unfortunate relationship with threads.
 Not only can OpenGL functions not be used from multiple threads simultaneously, they must always be called from a SINGLE main thread.
 This means that it is not possible to simply synchronize access to a GL context between multiple threads.
 Only one single thread can ever use OpenGL functions.
 Veldrid allows many functions to be used in a free-threaded manner.
 All operations on a GraphicsDevice or a ResourceFactory, for example, can be used from any thread at any time.
 This allows you to create and update resources (DeviceBuffers and Textures) at any time, without worrying about synchronization.
 Modern graphics API's (even D3D11) allow this without trouble.
 Unfortunately, OpenGL does not support this natively.
 To accomodate OpenGL's limitations, the following approach is taken:

 * All OpenGL functions are run from a single "OpenGL worker thread".
 This worker thread is started when the OpenGL GraphicsDevice is created, and loops continuously until the GraphicsDevice is disposed.
 This thread takes sole ownership of the GL context when it starts, using the provided delegates.
 * All OpenGL resources (buffers, textures, framebuffers, shaders, etc.) are lazily-initialized.
-Because the real OpenGL resources must be created solely from the "OpenGL worker thread", this work is deferred until the resource is actually used in an actual OpenGL function.
+Because the real OpenGL resources must be created solely from the "OpenGL worker thread", this work is deferred until the resource is first used in an OpenGL function.
 When the worker thread is processing a command involving a DeviceBuffer, for example, it will ensure the OpenGL buffer object is created (`glCreateBuffers`, `glNamedBufferData`, etc.) before using it.
 The worker thread is the only thread that ever fully initializes OpenGL resources, but any thread is permitted to create an uninitialized resource.
 * Resources that require initialization information store that information inside the lazy object until initialization occurs.
 For example, an OpenGL Shader stores the raw shader bytes in a shared storage buffer until the OpenGL shader object can actually be created (by the worker thread).
 * All commands recorded into an OpenGL CommandList are stored into an emulated, CPU-side list.
 This is done in a specialized, allocation-free, and highly optimized manner.
 Commands that include data to be uploaded, like `CommandList.UpdateBuffer`, instead copy the data into a shared storage buffer.
 When the worker thread finally executes the CommandList, this data is consumed, and the shared storage buffer is recycled.